boyyko/specs/README.md

 The hash type allows you to use various hash algorithms for found ELF files.
 During the execution of the program, a separate alt-checksums directory will be created in which the files will be created:

-* failed-checksums.list- The result of comparing the ELF files installed from rpm and the "reference" ELF files.
+* failed-checksums.list- A list of ELF files that differ from the "reference" ELF files.
+Contains checksums and status

+* failed_rpm_check.list- List of rpm packages whose gpg keys are not correct.
-Contains the checksums of the files and the status FALSE
+* result.list-  The result of comparing all ELF files.
+Contains checksums and the status TRUE or FASLE.

-failed_rpm_check.list-
-result.list
-rpm
-files
+* rpm- The directory that contains the "reference" rpm packages
+* files- The directory that contains the "reference" ELF files